wilsonzlin/minify-html/README.md

 #### Element types

-hyperbuild recognises elements based on one of a few ways it assumes they are used.
+minify-html recognises elements based on one of a few ways it assumes they are used.
 By making these assumptions, it can apply optimal whitespace minification strategies.

 |Group|Elements|Expected children|
 |---|---|---|